Christmas Mass Schedule

 Seasons of Hope: coping with our losses is a support group for the bereaved that is held in the St. John Family Center.

-Registration will take place after all Masses the weekend of August 26th or call Judy Plamondon at (810) 653-1706 or use the registration form below.
+Registration by calling Judy Plamondon at (810) 653-1706 or use the registration form below.

 Seasons of Hope Registration